stevewillcock/turso-mappers/README.md

 - Handles null values where these map to Option<T> fields in the struct
 - Currently maps by name in FromRowBorrowed and by index in FromRowOwned

-The existing [turso-derive](https://crates.io/crates/turso-derive) crate currently offers more options for mapping, but does not seem to be maintained and doesn't work with newer versions of turso.
-I have been maintaining a fork of this crate to support newer versions of turso in internal builds, but I wanted to start from scratch with a simpler implementation.
-Note that this implementation is based on the original turso-derive crate, so credit to the original authors for the idea and some of the code.

 ## Usage

 This is a work in progress.
-Currently, the `TryFromRow` mapper is implemented.
+Currently, the following functionality is implemented.

+- The `TryFromRow` derive macro is implemented (for simple cases only)
+- `map_rows` from `MapRows` is implemented to allow mapping over rows

 ```rust